1 Chronicles 28

 David's reign is drawing to a close.
 He has conquered enemies, secured the kingdom, and gathered immense treasure.
 But one thing remains undone: the house of the Lord.
 David himself is called a "man of war," and God has told him he cannot build the temple.
 Instead, the Lord has chosen Solomon, David's son.

 In this chapter, David makes his final public appearance before all Israel's leaders.
 He does not announce his successor in anger or resignation.
 Rather, he speaks with the authority of one who understands God's purposes.
 He recounts God's word to him.
-He commissions Solomon not merely as a political heir, but as a covenant son.
+He commissions Solomon as a covenant son.
 And in an act of profound spiritual transmission, David gives Solomon the temple pattern - the complete architectural design that God showed to David by the Spirit, just as God showed Moses the tabernacle pattern.
-David's last great work is to prepare his son, and to ensure that what God has shown him passes faithfully to the next generation.

 Tap any highlighted phrase to jump to the commentary that unpacks it.